-Faculty who are eligible for range elevation shall be limited to any Lecturer, full-time or parttime, who have no more SSI eligibility in their current range, and have served five (5) years in their current range.
+Temporary faculty who are eligible for range elevation shall be limited to any Lecturer, full-time or part-time, who have no more SSI eligibility in their current range, and have served five (5) years in their current range.

 II.
 CRITERIA FOR RANGE ELEVATION